MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 2. Double-click the computer tier to open the Windows Server Network Controller Properties page.
 3. To specify a product key, select **OS Configuration** > **Product Key**, and specify the key shared by CCEP.
 5. To enable high availability, select **Hardware configuration** > **Availability**, select the **Make the Virtual machine highly available** check box.
-5. To enable dynamic IP configuration and leverage DHCP for network controller management, select network adapter on the designer, and change the IPV4 address type to **Dynamic**.
+5. To enable dynamic IP configuration and use DHCP for network controller management, select network adapter on the designer, and change the IPV4 address type to **Dynamic**.

     > [!NOTE]
     > - If you customize the template for high availability, ensure that you deploy this on clustered nodes.
     > - While configuring your Network Controller and specifying FQDN as the REST name, don’t pre-create Host A record for your primary NC node in your DNS.
 This may impact Network Controller connectivity once primary NC node changes.
-This is applicable even if you are deploying the NC by using the SDN Express or VMM Express script.
+This is applicable even if you're deploying the NC by using the SDN Express or VMM Express script.

 ## Deploy the network controller